Measurement Quantum Cellular Automata and Anomalies in Floquet Codes: Introduction

-The organization of the paper is as follows. \begin{itemize}[itemsep=0pt, topsep=0pt] \item \S\ref{sec:reversibility} defines reversibility and local reversibility in the context of measurement circuits.
-The section is filled with examples (and non-examples) to illustrate the foundations of this work. \item \S\ref{sec:PLRMC} delves into the properties of periodic locally reversible measurement circuits (PLRMCs).
+The organization of the paper is as follows. \begin{itemize}[itemsep=1pt, parsep=0pt, topsep=2pt] \item \S\ref{sec:reversibility} defines {\bf reversibility} and {\bf local reversibility} in the context of measurement circuits.
+These concepts are analogous to unitarity and local unitarity for quantum circuits (without measurements).
+The section lays the foundations for this work and is filled with examples and nonexamples. \item \S\ref{sec:LRMC} delves into the properties of locally reversible measurement dynamics.
 We explain circuit {\bf blendings}, colloquially boundaries between different circuits.
-We define measurement quantum cellular automata (MQCA). \item \S\ref{sec:MQCA_1D} defines an MQCA index.
-We prove that every one-dimensional circuit must have an integer index, and that two-dimensional topological PLRMC\footnote{More precisely, topological PLRMC which admits a boundary with the vacuum (trivial circuit).} are characterized by a $\ZZ_2$ invariant. \item \S\ref{sec:WPT} introduces the Wen-plaquette translation (WPT) circuit.
+We define measurement quantum cellular automata (MQCA). \item \S\ref{sec:MQCA_1D} defines an MQCA index, quantifying the ``flow'' of information in a circuit.
+We prove that every one-dimensional circuit must have an integer index, and that two-dimensional topological locally reversible measurement cycles\footnote{More precisely, any topological LR cycle which admits a boundary with the vacuum (trivial circuit).} are characterized by a $\ZZ_2$ invariant. \item \S\ref{sec:WPT} introduces the Wen-plaquette translation (WPT) circuit.
 We construct various boundaries for this model. \item \S\ref{sec:HHcode} reviews the Hastings--Haah honeycomb code (HH code).
-Again we construct various boundaries for this model. \item We conclude this work in \S\ref{sec:discussion} with discussions, exploring connections between the MQCA index and TQFT.
-We also consider potential applications to quantum error correction. \end{itemize} Sections~\ref{sec:PLRMC}--\ref{sec:MQCA_1D} do the heavy lifting using mathematics of Pauli groups and Fredholm index.
+Again we construct various boundaries for this model. \item \S\ref{sec:discussion} contains a brief summary of results and concluding remarks.
+We explore connections between the MQCA index and TQFT, and generalizations of the present work.
+We also discuss potential applications to quantum error correction. \end{itemize} Section~\ref{sec:MQCA_1D} does the heavy lifting using mathematics of Pauli groups and Fredholm index.
 While we encourage readers of all expertise to study these details, we expect readers to be able to fully understand the contents of our examples \S\ref{sec:WPT} and \S\ref{sec:HHcode} with only the background contained in \S\ref{sec:reversibility}.
 For reference, a list of the common terms and abbreviations used throughout this paper is given in Table~\ref{tab:terms}.